 Weighted Squats: 3 sets of 30 second (as many reps as possible) on 1 min. rest

-Good luck with your training process for the Iron Girl Duathlon and enjoy being in the best shape of your life!
+Good luck with your training process for the EDS Duathlon, and enjoy being in the best shape of your life!